Make of yourself an honest man, and there will be one less rascal in the world.

 Sir Norman Foster, a famous British architect and the designer of Apple’s Campus 2 in Cupertino, California once said that Obayashi Corp is the world’s best general contractor.
 I tend to agree.
 And I say this as someone that used to work for two of Obayashi’s competitors in Japan, and who has also worked with many other contractors around the world.
 If you have visited the Boulder Dam near Las Vegas, Nevada recently, you probably drove over Obayashi’s bridge spanning the gorge.

-Setting aside the somewhat inelegant safety boots and rolled trouser cuffs which do not help the fashion statement his ensemble is making, you will notice a round white grill on his coat near his elbow.
+Setting aside the somewhat inelegant safety boots (something glittery by Jimmy Choo would suit better methinks) and rolled trouser cuffs that do not help the fashion statement his ensemble is making, you will notice a round white grill on his coat near his elbow.
 There is an identical grill on the opposite side of the coat you can’t see.

 If you haven’t already guessed, the two round grills are actually battery-powered fans pulling outside air into the coat and pushing it out at his collar and wrists cooling our young contractor as he labors diligently in the heat.

 These “fan coats” are very popular in Japan.
-They can make a big difference so long as one can perspire adequately and are credited with saving many construction workers from heat stroke and even death in hot months.
+They can make a big difference so long as one can perspire adequately.
+Indeed, these battery-powered garments are credited with saving many construction workers from heat stroke and even death in hot months.

 They also come in kiddie sizes and many colors.

 Makita makes a “Cordless Fan Jacket” that is sold on Amazon overseas for a lot more than it costs in Japan.
 Instead of two fans, it has a single fan at the back.
 I have not used the Makita product and can’t endorse it.